Nonlinear Schr\"odinger Equations on looping-edge graphs with $\delta'$-type interactions: Existence of coupled dnoidal plus soliton profiles on a looping-edge graph

-We note that the profiles of elements in $D'_Z$ need not be continuous at the vertex $\nu = L$.
-Here, we are interested in the case where the profile $\Phi$ is given by the {\it dnoidal} Jacobi elliptic function, and each $\Psi_i$ has a tail-type profile (possibly the trivial solution; see Figure~\ref{Fig3}) determined by the classical soliton solution (modulo translation) for the cubic NLS model on the line:
+We note that elements of $D'_Z$ need not be continuous at the vertex $\nu = L$.
+Here, we are interested in the case where the $\Phi$ is given by the {\it dnoidal} Jacobi elliptic function while each $\Psi_i$ has a tail-type profile (possibly the trivial solution; see Figure~\ref{Fig3}) determined by the classical soliton solution (modulo translation) for the cubic NLS model on the line:

-We point out that equation \eqref{standingN} is reduced to the system
+We point out that equation \eqref{standingN0} is reduced to the system

-Any solution of \eqref{uv} with positive components $(f, \mathbf{g}) \in D'_Z$, where $f$ is even and periodic with period $L$, must have $\mathbf{g} \equiv 0$.
+Any solution of \eqref{uv} with positive components $(f, \mathbf{g}) \in D'_Z$, where $f$ is even and periodic with period $2L$, must have $\mathbf{g} \equiv 0$.
 We therefore begin by showing the existence of such periodic profiles.

 \begin{proposition} Let $L>0$ arbitrary but fixed.
 Then, there exists a smooth mapping of periodic functions $\omega \in (\frac{\pi^ 2}{2L^ 2}, +\infty)\to \Phi_\omega\in H^1_{per}([-L, L])$ such that the periodic profile $\Phi_\omega$ satisfies